Qualifying Life Events

 - You lose your employer-sponsored coverage.

-- Your COBRA coverage is exhausted.
+- Your COBRA coverage ends, or you stop receiving government subsidies or employer contributions for your COBRA coverage.
 Note: Not paying your COBRA premium is not considered loss of coverage.

 - You are no longer eligible for student health coverage.